PeeK1e/file-drop/README.md

 ## TL;DR
 ### Docker Compose
-Deploy the App by using the `docker-compose-nginx.yaml` to get the app running in a minute or two.
+Deploy the App by using the `docker-compose.yaml` to get the app running in a minute or two.
+The service will be reachable on port `8080` of your machine.

 ### Kubernetes
 See the [README.md](./charts/file-drop/) of the Chart on how to deploy things.